pielambr/Minerva4J/README.md

 [![Build Status](https://travis-ci.org/pielambr/Minerva4J.svg?branch=master)](https://travis-ci.org/pielambr/Minerva4J)

 ## Using Minerva4J
 This library is pretty easy to use.
-All you do is basically this;
 ```
-Client client = new Client(username, password)
+MinervaClient client = new MinervaClient(username, password)
 client.connect()
 ````
 This makes a new client, with your username and password.
 Afterwards you try to login using connect.
+If the login fails, it throws an exception.
 ```
 client.getCourses();
 client.getDocuments(Course course);
 client.getAnnouncements(Course course);
+client.getEvents();
+client.getEvents(Date start, Date end);
 ```
 After that it's easy to get the content that you want.
 You can find more information in the public API.